JanssenProject/jans/terraform-provider-jans/docs/resources/api_app_configuration.md

 Optional:

 - `authorization_token` (String, Sensitive) Authorization token used to access the policy store URI.
+Declaring a policy source without this attribute clears the token stored on the server.
 - `enabled` (Boolean) Specify if the policy source is enabled.
 - `policy_store_uri` (String) URI of the policy store.
 The store can be either json or zip.